Leszek1Matuszczyk/WIO_Terminal_weatherStation/README.md

 ## Hardware Requirements

-- **WIO Terminal:** A compact and powerful development board with a built-in LCD screen and various built-in sensors, including the BME280.
+- **WIO Terminal:** A compact and powerful development board with a built-in LCD screen and various built-in sensors.
 - **BME280 Sensor:** A sensor measuring temperature, pressure, and humidity.

 ## Project Features